robocorp/robocorp/tasks/README.md

 There are three different logging configurations that may be applied:

-- `exclude` (default for library code): skips logging a module.
+- `exclude`: skips logging a module.
 - `full_log` (default for user code): logs a module with full information, such as method calls, arguments, yields, local assigns, and more.
-- `log_on_project_call` logs only method calls, arguments, return values and exceptions, but only when a library method is called from user code.
+- `log_on_project_call` (default for library code -- since 2.0): logs only method calls, arguments, return values and exceptions, but only when a library method is called from user code.
 This configuration is meant to be used for library logging.

+Note that the default for the library code may be configured through `default_library_filter_kind`.

-Example of `pyproject.toml` where the `rpaframework` and `selenium` libraries are configured to be logged:
+Example of `pyproject.toml` where the `rpaframework` and `selenium` libraries are configured to be logged and all other libraries are excluded by default:

 ```